 The first deacon’s laying on of hands in the Cathedral was granted on 8 September 2000 to Goran Avramov from Belgrade, who was ordained a priest a year later.

-The cathedral actually gives us this possibility: to be open towards everyone!
-We have arranged the cooperation and organization of the organ concerts and organ school.
-I am glad to see many people from the brotherly Orthodox church and other cultures fill the church. … Kindergarten has its history, and the more years go by, the more I see the golden thread of God’s providence which leads and directs us.
+The cathedral provides us precisely with that possibility: to be open towards everyone!
+We arranged a cooperation and organization of organ concerts and organ school.
+I am glad to see when many people from fraternal Orthodox Church and other cultures fill the church. … Kindergarten has its history and the more years pass by, the more I see a golden thread of God’s providence which leads and directs us.

 Cathedral of the Assumption of the Blessed Virgin Mary

-75 Hadži Milentijeva Street, Belgrade 11000
+75 Hadži-Milentijeva Street, 11000 Belgrade